Yeshasvitvs/WBI-Toolbox-controllers/controllers/torqueBalancingOnSeesaw/README.md

 # simulink

-Contains the simulink diagram and the initialization file for balancing controller.
+It contains the simulink diagram and the initialization files for balancing controller.

-## how to run a simulation:
+## How to run a simulation:

 - install [icub-gazebo-wholebody]() repository and follow the [seesaw README]().
 - open the [simulink model]() and let it run!